EDCD/EDDN/docs/Running-this-software.md

     venv, and then also ensure that the monitor and schema files are in place, along with support scripts.

-    There is an example systemd setup in `contrib/systemd` that assumes this local installation.
+    There is an example systemd setup in `systemd` that assumes this local installation.

     There are also some SysV style init.d scripts in `contrib/init.d/` for